 Students must present a valid bus pass when boarding a school bus and all riders must register each year.

-If your child plans to use School Bus transportation for the 2018-2019 school year, please complete the registration below for each child that requires bus transportation.
+If your child plans to use School Bus transportation for the 2021-22 school year, please complete the registration below (opens May 5, 2021) for each child that requires bus transportation.
 This registration is to apply for a seat on a bus.

 Fees are waived for Regular Eligible Riders (registration still required).
 This fee schedule applies to Courtesy Riders only.